Is Aluminium chloride (AlCl3) ionic or covalent? Types of bond in AlCl3

 - Fajans’ rule depends on the size of the relative size of cation and anion for predicting the ionic or covalent character in the molecule.

-- The smaller the size of the cation and the larger the size of the anion, the greater is the covalent character in the molecule.
+- The smaller the size of the cation and the larger the size of the anion, the greater the covalent character of the molecule.

 Most important: The cation with a high positive charge will attract the electron in the outermost shell of the anion towards itself such that the electron cloud of the anion is distorted, hence, the electron is drawn into the space between positive cation and negative anion, and these electrons get shared between cation and anion.
 Therefore, the compound exhibit a covalent character.